-Below is a sample of part of an AEI Diagnostic Detail report when the AEI option on the Equipment Settings menu was enabled while the train passed the site.
+Below is a sample of part of an AEI Diagnostic Detail report when both the AEI option and the Hotwheel option on the Equipment Settings menu were enabled at the time the report was requested.
+The Carside Slope option on the Equipment Settings menu was disabled.
+Also, both the AEI and Hotwheel options were enabled while the specified train was passing the site.
 The contents of your report will be different.
 The version information in the sample below is for illustrative purposes only.
 It doesn't represent any real release of the firmware.